canjs/can-component/docs/view-model.md

 @function can-component.prototype.view-model viewModel
 @parent can-component.deprecated

-@deprecated Use [can-component.prototype.ViewModel] methods instead.
+@deprecated {4.0} Use [can-component.prototype.ViewModel] instead.

-Return the view model instance or type with which the component’s [can-component.prototype.view] is rendered.
+@description Return the view model instance or type with which the component’s [can-component.prototype.view] is rendered.
 This is used when more fine grained control is needed over [can-component::ViewModel].

 @signature `function(properties, parentScope, element)`